(a) The decision to proceed to sea is ultimately the responsibility of the driver and crewperson.

 (ii) The crewperson may rise from the seated position to absorb the impact of negotiating a wave or swell.

-(iii) The crewperson may move into the locked-in crewing position (as described in the current edition of the SLSA Powercraft Training Manual) when heading to sea and when necessary including, but not limited to, punching a wave.
+(iii) The crewperson may move into other crewing positions as described in the current edition of the SLSA IRB Training Manual when heading to sea and when necessary, including, but not limited to, punching a wave.

-(ix) A momentary shift from the respective normal position of the driver, crew or patient(s) provided that the team member does not otherwise become dislodged from their correct position.
+Note: A shift from the respective normal position of the driver, crew, or patient(s) is permitted provided that the team member does not otherwise become dislodged from their correct position.

 (g) The driver and crewperson must maintain control of the IRB at all times during the competition to ensure it moves in a safe and controlled manner.